Étienne Pradier

 Étienne Pradier (born 13 January 1965) is a French magician and is a member of the Magic Circle with Gold Star.
 He is a past winner of the Blackpool Magician's Club Close-up Magic Championships and was awarded third place in the Card Magic category in the FISM world championship.

 Early life

 Étienne Pradier was born on 13 June 1965, in Saint-Vallier, Drôme, France.
-He is the eldest of Jean and Marinette Pradier.
+He is the eldest of Jean and Marinette (Isabelle and Nathalie in French) Pradier.
 He grew up in Saint-Uze, where his father ran a farm.
 After a three-year course in mechanical engineering, the young Etienne, aged 18, did not attend his final exam and left the South of France and mechanics to study fashion in Paris.
 A year later, he graduated from "Designer-model" to the model institute in Paris and received a contract with the Biscote Paris company, and after Z. Victory - Tara Jarmon.
 That's when he met Gerard Majax and David Copperfield in the famous store Mayette Magie Moderne.
 They introduced him to the art of magic.
 He then took lessons with the grandmaster Peter Édernac and continued to train after he left for England in 1991, when he moved to Eastbourne.